Table of Contents

 - Depleted energy

 - Mental lethargy (including memory problems and impaired concentration)

 - Increased fat retention.

 A plethora of causes are known to decrease testosterone, some of which include: chronic stress, microbiome imbalance, weight gain, insufficient exercise, inadequate nutrition, drinking and smoking habits, environmental toxins (including endocrine-disrupting chemicals, which are of concern) and prescription drugs (particularly statins).
-According to Dr. Axe, these factors, which negatively impact testosterone levels, also deplete the body’s normal immune response, leading to obesity and diabetes, stressing the body and decreasing metabolism.
+According to one doctor, these factors, which negatively impact testosterone levels, also deplete the body’s normal immune response, leading to obesity and diabetes, stressing the body and decreasing metabolism.

 Exercise, Food, and Supplements Every Man Should Know About